10 questions students ask before coming to Winch

 2. Should I bring a car if I'm moving to Winchester?

 In all honesty, you really won't need to bring one.
 Winchester is a small city and most places you need to get to are all within walking distance of each other (if you don’t mind the hills!).
-There are very limited parking spaces on campus available for eligible students, and we encourage all students to use public transport.
-If you live on campus you won’t be able to get a parking permit.
-The local Park and Ride service is available at a heavily discounted rate, which is a great option if you really need to bring your car to Winchester.
+Very limited parking for eligible students is available on campus and an exclusion zone applies.
+For eligibility criteria, please read the Parking Regulations, which are published shortly before the start of the academic year and available on the Intranet once you have enrolled.
+The University offers a significantly discounted rate for the Park and Ride scheme, which is the cheapest option if you are looking to drive to Winchester.
+We encourage all students to use public transport where possible and if you are living in University accommodation on campus you are not permitted to park on campus at any time.
 We’ll be holding ‘Getting to Uni – Green Travel and Parking’ talks throughout Welcome Week, where you can find out more about the great discounts on offer.
 In the meantime, if you’re unsure about the best way to get to the University you can get in touch with our friendly environment team.

 3. Will I get the chance to travel home during term time?